Debbie Sabot | Clinical Psychologist & Co-Director

-Debbie is a Clinical Psychologist dedicated to providing compassionate, evidence-based care for a wide range of mental health challenges.
+Deb is a Clinical Psychologist dedicated to providing compassionate and evidence-based care for a wide range of mental health challenges.

-Deb’s academic background includes research in sleep, psychological capital, coping strategies, and stress biochemistry — bringing a rich understanding of the mind-body connection to her therapeutic work.
-She has contributed to several peer-reviewed publications, with a focus on psychological interventions, meditation, emotional well-being, and the science of sleep.
-Below is a selection of her research contributions.
+Deb’s academic background includes research in sleep, psychological capital, coping strategies, and stress biochemistry — bringing a deep understanding of the mind-body connection to her therapeutic work.
+She has contributed to several peer-reviewed publications, with a focus on psychological interventions, emotional well-being, and the science of sleep.
+Below is a selection of her published research contributions.

-Deb has warmth, compassion, and empathy.
+Deb has warmth and empathy.
 She enjoys working with all ages across the lifespan (adults, adolescents, young people) and with families to support their emotional and behavioural needs.

 -